 Bruce Willis was offered the role as Sam but turned it down because he didn't think the movie would work with the main character being dead most of the movie.
 When Ghost went on to become a huge success he referred to himself as a "knucklehead" for saying no. Nine years later he said yes to playing another main character who is dead most of the movie - but doesn't know it - in The Sixth Sense (1999), which also went on to become a huge success.

-Shortly before production began, Whoopi Goldberg was not sure that she was going to be able to put this movie into her work schedule.
-The part was then verbally offered to Jackée Harry who accepted.
-However, at the last minute Goldberg was able to do the film and Harry was dropped.
+Shortly before production began, Whoopi Goldberg was unsure if she was going to be able to put this movie into her work schedule.
+The part was then verbally offered to Jackée Harry, who accepted.
+However, at the last minute, Goldberg was able to do the film after all and Harry was dropped.